 #1 Choice: JLL IC300 Pro

-Lets jump to the #1 best upright bike on the market today.
-Meet the JLL IC300 – a budget priced indoor bike that’s ideal for beginners or more advanced cyclists alike.
+Let’s jump to the top-rated best upright bike for the money today.
+Meet the JLL IC300 – a budget-priced indoor bike that’s ideal for beginners or more advanced cyclists alike.
 One of the first things you’ll notice about the IC300 is just how quiet it is.
 Perfect for watching TV while you grind calories and build up your fitness.

 The onboard display here is also a cut above other models in this price range, and stores your previous exercise data, rather than simply just showing current stats.
 It’s easy to use although can be a tad hard to make out in certain lighting.

-A three piece crank is used here, along with direct belt drive to offer a ride that’s smooth and feels like a less ‘grindy’ version of an outdoor cycle.
+A three-piece crank is used here, along with a direct belt drive to offer a ride that’s smooth and feels like a less ‘grindy’ version of an outdoor cycle.
 This upright has a really good feel to it.

 Verdict: Tough and sturdy, while managing to keep the noise to a minimum.
 The JLL IC300 is a superb bit of kit for anyone looking to consistently lose weight and get in shape.
 Great monitor and loads of adjustments.
 A great buy.